Blunk-electronic/ET/README.md

 There is also an import report where log messages can be found.
 See "ET/reports".
 Depending on the log level this report contains more or less debug information.

+NOTE: Currently all kinds of text styles (normal, italic, bold) are ignored and replaced by ET internal hard coded fonts.

 #### Creating a conventions file
 The conventions file is the place where file where prefixes, units of measurement and other things are defined.
 It is